trisulnsm/dinodoc/trisuldocs/docs/ug/reports/emailsettings.md

 # Setup E-Mail

+When you schedule a report, the email address to be delivered to is configured in this *Email settings*

-Describes how you can setup an email account to send outgoing email reports and alerts.
+This section describes how you can setup an email account to send outgoing email reports and alerts.

-Note You need a valid SMTP email account (even Gmail will work).
+>Note You need a valid SMTP email account (even Gmail will work).

 ## How to Setup E-Mail